Local Regulations

 City Requirements

-- Business License: Obtain a business license specific to auction services in [City].
+- Business License: Obtain a business license from the city to operate auction preparation services legally.

 State Requirements

-- Sales Tax Registration: Register for a sales tax permit to collect sales tax on auction sales.
+- Sales Tax Registration: Register for sales tax collection if applicable to the services offered.

-- Consumer Protection Laws: Comply with state regulations regarding consumer rights and protections.
+- Consumer Protection Laws: Adhere to state consumer protection laws, including disclosures and advertising practices.

 Environmental Requirements

-- Waste Disposal Regulations: Follow state guidelines for the disposal of hazardous materials.
+- Waste Disposal: Follow state and local regulations for the disposal of hazardous materials and waste generated during auctions.

-- Environmental Impact Assessment: Conduct assessments if the auction involves large items or materials.
+- Environmental Impact Assessment: Conduct an environmental impact assessment if the auction preparation involves significant alterations to the property.

 Required Documentation